scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem.md

     Filesystems are basically a sophisticated database mechanism

     fsck MOUNT_POINT || FSTAB_NAME
+        Caveat
+            ext3, ext4 FSs
+                You normally dont have to check these systems manually with fsck because the journal system ensures data integrity
+                    Although, these FSs can still break
         WARNING
             Never use this on a mounted FS
                 The kernel may alter the disk as you run the check, which can cause runtime mismatches.